What Is Marketing Mix and Its 4 Ps? (Definition & Examples)

-- The worth of your product: Think from the user’s perspective, is the product worth the money spent on buying it.
+- The worth of your product: From the user’s perspective, is it worth the money spent buying it?
 Is it equipped to serve most of the user’s needs?
 And is it better than the other brands?

-- Compare the market prices: If the services your product provides are provided by another brand’s product as well when it comes down to the price difference.
-The customer will tend to buy the more cost-effective product, and marketing promotions attract the customer by price comparison.
+- Compare the market prices: If another brand’s product provides the same service as yours, it comes down to the price difference.
+The customer will buy the more cost-effective product, and marketing promotions attract the customer through price comparison.

-- Over or underpricing: The product shall be priced based on its features, the number of needs it fulfills, and the prices offered by competitors.
+- Over or underpricing: You should price the product based on its features, the number of needs it fulfills, and the prices offered by competitors.
 Also, sometimes, the brand image aids the pricing.

-Therefore, a product shouldn’t be so overpriced that the customer won’t buy or so underpriced that the profit margins aren’t met even if the sales are high.
+Therefore, a product shouldn’t be so overpriced that the customer won’t buy it.
+It also should be too underpriced that you don’t meet the profit margins even if the sales are high.

 Place refers to the areas of distribution.